TechBirdCompany/TechBird-SmartSense/README.md

 ## Hardware
 - <span style="text-decoration:overline">WKUP</span> need to be routed to IO2
 <img src="Pictures/flywire_001.jpg" alt="Bild" height="300; width: auto;">
+- For some reasons, unknown to men, the LiPo Battery is necessary, to provide enough energy for initial W-LAN connection.
+Or maybe use a beefier USB power supply.

 ## Software
 - When ringbuffer loops, one set of wrong data will be send